 Pro:

-Less removed from application.
+Less removed from the application.

 Cons: